LPAndersson/SIML/docs/05-beyondLinearity.md

   validation_split = 0.2
 )
 ```
 Here we use 20‰ as a validation set.
 Usually NN does not include a regularization term and so there is a risk of overfitting.
 Instead one usually restricts the number of epochs and the optimization algorithm is not run until convergence.
-This is called early stopping.
+This is called *early stopping*.

 ```
 ## `geom_smooth()` using formula 'y ~ x'